 - Reporting Tool: generates knowledge for military science and inappropriate intelligence for strategic decision making.

 To some extent, the difference between warehouse management and inventory management can be a matter of degree or scope.
-Warehouse management system class measurement is commonly used by large-scale enterprises, which have at least one large warehouse or distribution center if not several locations.
+A leading warehousing company in Melbourne tells us that warehouse management system class measurement is commonly used by large-scale enterprises, which have at least one large warehouse or distribution center if not several locations.
 Inventory management system class measurement is favored by enterprises that do not want all functions that will offer a minimum-complete WMS for each warehouse location.

 For example, corporations use WMS extensively in e-commerce to manage inventory at their locations.
 A WMS will support e-commerce websites, such as showing the accessible amount of everything.